MiiMii1205/UnnamedProducts/README.md

 Otherwise, they function just like their vanilla counterpart.
 Large luggage have more/rarer items than small ones and so on.

-You can also encounter unnamed Ancient Statues, which will **_always_** give you unnamed mystical items.
+You can also encounter unnamed Ancient Statues (identifiable with its bright yellow coloring), which will **_always_** give you unnamed mystical items.

 ## ✈️ Unnamed Airplane ##